Congrats, we serve your area!

-Ohio water is known to be hard (too much calcium and other minerals), cause limescale buildup, and is prone to discoloration.
+Ohio water is known to be hard (too much calcium and other minerals), causes limescale buildup, and is prone to discoloration.
 This is especially true for well water.

-Of course, some well owners are lucky enough to have very few issues.
+Of course, some wells owners are lucky enough to have very few issues.
 Growing up, I was not one of them.
 Our water often smelled like eggs, and white clothes were not an option.
-Our well water did need to be filtered; yours may not.
+We needed a well water treatment system; you may not.

 Well-water is tricky; it has a very high TDS (total dissolved solids) which shortens the life of a standard carbon filter.
-It is for this reason we recommend Reverse Osmosis units for any location using well water.
+It is for this reason we recommend a reverse osmosis system for well water.

 The best part?

 You don’t have to fret about remembering a schedule.
 We offer an automatic 3-month service.
-Apply this system to remove 99% of the impurities and your family will be drinking a safe and excellent tasting water.
+Applying this system will remove 99% of the impurities from your water and your family is drinking a safe and now excellent-tasting water.

 There is a catch.

 Even Reverse Osmosis water filters are ineffective if there is a boil alert.
 Also, whatever caused the warning may damage your system.
-You should immediately cut the water to the dispenser and request a service call immediately to mitigate the risk of contamination.
+You should immediately cut the water to the system and request a service call to mitigate the risk of contamination.

-A water softener may also help with the reduction of minerals in your water but, you should talk to one of our water guru’s before combining the two systems.
-Contact Distillata today to get started!
+A water softener may also help with the reduction of minerals in your water but, you should talk to a well water treatment company before combining the two systems.

 Watch this video to learn about Distillata, a family-owned and operated company in Cleveland, Oh. since 1897.: